 This is the River Charter for the Dart at Dartington.
 Download the PDF version here.
 Next stop: more communities along the Dart, upstream and downstream, and the Avon at South Brent.
 We have also been invited to explore possibilities in Spain, the Netherlands and Brittany.

 Download the summary of the workshop held at Dartington as part of their Open House 02 – Dart-Charter-Workshop-2-Summary-Dartington-2018

 The first meeting to initiate the Dart Charter @ Dartington took place on 20th September 2018.
-It brought together around 25 people who live and work on the Dartington Hall Estate, as well as interest groups like canoeists and fishermen, to explore what we all value about the River Dart, as well as what is not working so well.
+It brought together around 25 people who live and work on the Dartington Hall Estate, as well as interest groups like canoeists and fishermen.

 What is a charter?

 Charters have been around for a very long time and in many places around the world they have been used by the powerful and wealthy to grant rights of usage of land and other resources to communities and individuals.
 The earliest known charter in Devon (England) goes back to 729AD and was granted by the Anglo-Saxon King Aethelheard of Wessex to Glastonbury Abbey for land in North Devon in the Valley of the River Torridge.
 Our most famous English Charter is Magna Carta which was issued in the reign of King John in 1215 and reissued in 1225 in the reign of King Henry III, together with the Charter of the Forest, as “The Great Charter of English Liberties”.
 Clauses of this charter are in the Statute Book of the United Kingdom today.